 International trademark filing refers to the process of registering a trademark in multiple countries of interest (contracting parties) with a single application.
 This process is executed via a centralized filing system that is administered by the international bureau of the World Intellectual Property Organization.

-The trademark filing fees for an initial application depends on various factors, including the number of trademarks and the classes.
+The trademark filing fees for an initial application depend on various factors, including the number of trademarks and the classes.
 As only one trademark can be filed per application, the filing fees will be separate for each trademark.
 Similarly, an applicant needs to pay for each class of goods and services in the application.